Dinokeng Game Reserve: Wildlife

-In addition to the Big Five animals (lion, leopard, elephant, cape buffalo and rhinoceros), there are cheetahs, giraffes, zebras, brown hyenas, wildebeests, red hartebeests, tsessebe, eland, kudu, impalas, antelopes, monkey, hippopotamus and crocodiles.
-And more than three hundred species of birds, including ostrich, osprey, a pair of breeding martial eagles,Fish Eagles,Lilac-Breasted Roller the endangered blue crane, guineafowl, herons, the avocet, stilt, jacana and various plovers, go-away-bird, hornbills, kingfishers, woodpeckers, shrikes, larks, bulbuls, swallows, starlings, thrushes, weavers and waxbills.
+In addition to the Big Five animals (lion, leopard, elephant, cape buffalo and rhinoceros), there are cheetahs, giraffes, zebras, brown hyenas, wildebeests, red hartebeests, tsessebe, eland, kudu, impalas, monkey, hippopotamus and crocodiles.
+And more than three hundred species of birds, including ostrich, osprey, a pair of breeding martial eagles, the endangered blue crane, guineafowl, herons, the avocet, stilt, jacana and various plovers, go-away-bird, hornbills, kingfishers, woodpeckers, shrikes, larks, bulbuls, swallows, starlings, thrushes, weavers and waxbills.
 Martial eagles have been classified as a vulnerable species by the IUCN.
 Also, Dinokeng Game Reserve may be counted among South Africa's main bird watching sites, rivalling areas like Ndumo Game Reserve in KwaZulu-Natal province in terms of its number of birds.
 Due to the unique environment, the relatively close positions of water, grass and bush, various groups of birds are attracted.

 Tourism

 Many adventure tourism companies are located in the metropolitan areas of South Africa, which is an important part of the South African urban tourism market.
-Dinokeng is one of the popular tourist destinations in Gauteng that offers the natural, historical and cultural sites for the visitors.
+Dinokeng is one of the popular tourist destinations in Gauteng that offers the natural, historical and cultural sites for visitors.
 There are four famous tourist hubs: Dinokeng Central, A Birder's Paradise, the Roodeplaat Dam, and the Dinokeng Game Reserve.
 Boat cruises, self-drive tours, professional game-drives, cultural tours, fishing, spa treatments, hot air ballooning, and restaurants are located in the reserve.
 In the Dinokeng Game Reserve, users of self-driving routes can choose from three different picnic sites along the route.
 These picnic sites are built and maintained by private landowners who do not charge for use unless they want visitors to leave these locations.
 Like most picnic spots in the game reserve, in order to provide a tighter jungle encounter, they are not fenced.
-During the game-drives, visitors are asked to use the cars in the protected area instead of their own because those cars minimize the damage and erosion of the soil.
-In order to avoid excessive interruptions to animals, people are allowed to do game drives only at certain times, one is when the animal is awake in the morning, and the other is when the animals return to the shelter in the evening.
-Dinokeng Game Reserve tries to make travel more than enjoyment but to integrate learning and promote attitude and behavioral change.
-There are many posters of endangered species in the reserve, to appeal to locals and tourists to protect animals.
-Camping visitors are expected to use existing camping camps to prevent the felling of trees.
-One measurement Dinokeng Game Reserve has taken is to use a hot air balloon to show visitors from an aerial perspective.
-When visitors saw wildlife activities and some documentaries filmed, it helped them to connect with nature.
-People who encountered this experience will more likely assume responsibility for protecting the natural environment.